preciofishbone/OmniaDocs/document-management/author/related-documents/index.rst

 Remove a related document
 **************************
-To remove a related document from the list, just open the menu, select Related Documents and click the dust bin for the document.
+To remove a related document from the list, just click the dust bin for the document.

 .. image:: related-remove.png